akash-network/node/.github/ISSUE_TEMPLATE/community-issue-template.md

 <!-- This form is for bug reports and feature requests ONLY!

-If you're looking for help, run `akash -h`, check testnet documentation at https://github.com/ovrclk/akash/_docs/testnet, or our general documentation at https://github.com/ovrclk/akash/_docs.
+If you're looking for help, run `akash -h`, check out documentation at https://docs.akash.network.

-If the matter is security related, please DM an admin on our Telegram channel at https://t.me/AkashNW.
+Join our chat at http://akash.network/chat to speak with a team member.

--->
+If the matter is security related, please DM an admin on our Telegram channel at https://akash.network/chat -->

 ### Issue type
 <!--  Bug or feature request? -->

 ### Akash version

 <!-- output of:
 $ akash version
 -->